RonenNess/GeonBit.UI/README.md

 ### Size

-The size of the entity in pixels.
+The size of the entity in pixels or percents.

 Most entities have a default size so you don't need to set it.
 However, there are three special values that are supported by the size property and you should know: